pirocorp/Kubernetes/02. Cluster Setup and Management/README.md

 ## Upgrade Control Plane nodes

-This we will do one node at a time.
+Will do one node at a time.
 Check the latest version.

 ```bash
 apt update